 As you may have already guessed, promoters are happy customers who will sing your praises to friends and family, while detractors are unsatisfied and not only might churn, but they could dissuade potential new customers from learning more about you.
 Passives aren't highly satisfied, so they're at risk of switching to a competitor.

-If you survey 100 customers, and the result is made up of 70 promoters, 10 passives, and 20 detractors, your NPS would be 50.
+After that, subtract the detractor percentage from the promoter percentage to figure out your NPS.
+So, if you survey 100 customers, and the result is made up of 70 promoters, 10 passives, and 20 detractors, your NPS would be 50 (70% - 20% = 50%).

-So, that's how to calculate NPS.
+So, now you know how to measure NPS.
 But what do you do with it next?
 How do you use this data to improve outcomes for your customers?
 Below are some questions you should ask to contextualize the score.

 First and foremost, your customer NPS gives you an idea of the level of customer satisfaction you've achieved thus far.
 The higher your NPS, the greater number of promoters, or happy customers, you have relative to detractors, or unhappy customers.